Chosen Name and Identity Guidelines

 A person’s legal first, middle and last name as it appears on official government documents such as licenses, passports, social security cards, birth certificates and tax forms.
 For staff and faculty, legal name changes must be handled through Human Resources.
 For students, legal name changes must be handled by the Registrar’s Office.

 Saint Joseph’s University is committed to creating an inclusive environment for all.
 This is a critical step forward toward equity and treating all our community members with the dignity and personhood they deserve.
-I am proud that Saint Joseph’s University is leading in this area among our peer institutions, especially with regard to the integration of OIT platforms.
+Proudly, Saint Joseph’s University is leading in this area among our peer institutions, especially with regard to the integration of OIT platforms.

 Where Will My Chosen Name Appear?